 The following table provides a general overview of the components that can be used in the Document Editor.
-Please note that this table does not include all the detailed information included in the earlier sections, which is why it is absolutely essential that you take the time to carefully read through all the preceding sections.
+Please note that this table does not include all the detailed information outlined in the earlier sections, which is why it is absolutely essential that you take the time to carefully read through all the preceding sections.

-Component/Function HTML4 HTML5
+Component / function HTML4 HTML5

-Adapt to size of display (size is fixed) ~
+Adapt to size of display (size is fixed) >

-Navigation via gestures × &gt;
+Navigation via gestures × >

-Presentation objects &gt; &gt;
+Presentation objects > >

-Templates ✓ ✓
+Templates > ✓

-Animations &gt; ( &lt; ) only entrance animations
+Animations > (<) only entrance animations

-Triggers &gt; ( ✓ ) only selected
+Triggers (<) only selected

-Sound ✓ ✓
+Sound > >

-Component/Function HTML4 HTML5
+Component / function HTML4 HTML5

-Videos ( ✓ ) without play control by using SmartComponents
+Videos (✓) without play control by using SmartComponents

-Software simulations ✓
+Software simulations > >

-Test questions &gt; ( ✓) by using SmartComponents
+Test questions > (<) by using SmartComponents

-Assessment mode &gt; ~
+Assessment mode > >

-SCORM-compatible > ~
+SCORM-compatible > >

 Tutorial control template based

-Play modes &gt; ✓
+Play modes ✓ ✓

-Parallel paths ~ ×
+Parallel paths ✓ ×

-SmartObjects ✓ ( &lt; ) by using SmartComponents
+SmartObjects ~ (<) by using SmartComponents